smartcoder0215/nz-map/README.md

 # New Zealand Map Application

-An interactive map application showcasing locations across New Zealand with detailed information and booking capabilities.
+An interactive map application showcasing locations across New Zealand with detailed information, booking capabilities, and a modern admin dashboard.

 ## Features

-- Interactive map with custom markers
+- Interactive map with custom overlay images
+- **Click-to-place-pin:** Admins can add a pin by clicking on the map; the pin creation modal will open with coordinates pre-filled
-- Location information cards with images and descriptions
+- Location information cards with images, descriptions, and booking/direction links
-- Booking and direction links for each location
+- Infowindow (popup) for each pin, always positioned above the selected pin and fully visible
+- Overlay image management (upload, activate, delete)
+- Custom pin icons (upload and select)
-- Admin dashboard for managing locations
+- Admin dashboard for managing locations, overlays, and icons
 - Responsive design for mobile and desktop

 ## Tech Stack